We all think about suddenly disappearing.

 cajoled to boil, says, This is my soul, freed.

 Dean Young was born in Columbia, Pennsylvania, in 1955.
 He has taught widely in American colleges and universities and is currently the William Livingston Chair of Poetry at the University of Texas, in Austin.
-Young will serve as Bucknell's 2013-2014 Poet-in-Residence.
+Young served as Bucknell's 2013-2014 Poet-in-Residence.

 Young's "Scarecrow on Fire" appropriately invokes images rooted in the Pennsylvania landscape and closes with the powerful claim that poetry "is my soul, freed."